therealpeterhua/Cortex/README.md

 Performs batch gradient descent across all techniques, and employs sigmoid activation for the NN and logistic reg.

-Bold driver heuristic adjusts learning rate on the fly through a momentum factor (achieving multiples of efficiency gains in some cases), but feel free to turn off if you wish.
+Bold driver heuristic adjusts learning rate on the fly through a momentum factor (achieving multiples of efficiency gains in some cases), but turn off if you wish.

 Regularization factor addresses overfit by squashing higher-order features with great prejudice.
-Setting this value high exhibits the same (though disproportionally smaller) "compression" effect on lower-order weights, tending the system towards 0.
+(Beware setting this value high exhibits the same, though disproportionally smaller, "compression" effect on lower-order weights, tending the system towards 0.)

-Vectorized implementations have been implemented in Octave, and will be ported over to NumPy eventually.
+Vectorized implementations have been implemented in Octave, and will be ported to NumPy eventually.
 In the meantime, please enjoy some for loops and list comprehensions.

+###Neural Network

-Training the XOR function...
+#####Example: Training the XOR function...
 ```python
 data = [
     {'input': [1, 0], 'output': [1]},